backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 X_test_lr.replace(LRfeat_replace, inplace= True)
 ```

-The models will also require slightly different preprocessors since they don't take the same features as input.
+The models will also require slightly different preprocessors since they won't take the same input.

 ```python